WildeBeast2521/beancount-zakat/README.md

 ## What it does

 - Reads **every entry** loaded by your root ledger, `include`d files and all.
-- Selects accounts purely from `beancount_zakat:` metadata on `Open` directives.
+- Selects accounts purely from `beancount_zakat` metadata on `Open` directives.
 - Reconstructs net zakatable wealth over time, re-valuing holdings in other commodities whenever their prices move.
 - Runs a **layered / marginal hawl** model: every distinct wealth level becomes a slice with its own independent holding period.
-- **Dynamic nisab** — the prices of gold and silver affect the nisab continuously.
+- **Dynamic nisab:** the prices (as available from the beancount ledger) of gold and silver affect the nisab continuously.
 - Computes gold and silver independently.
 - Reports zakat owed (positive), or paid in excess (negative).
 - Defaults the cutoff to today.